-After a strategy session with colleagues, I cut out an A and a 1 from a thermal film roll and attached them to the roof of my car.
+After several strategy sessions with colleagues, I cut out an A and a 1 from an in-stock thermal roll.
+We laminated some adhesive to the back and much to the chagrin of my children attached them to the roof of my Prius.
+Not exactly a police vehicle but would serve the purpose!

 I didn’t have access to a helicopter or drone, so I did the next best thing.

-I found a tall building nearby and with permission, climbed up on the roof.
-I took my thermal (FLIR) imager and asked my assistant to drive by in the car.
+I called the manager of a nearby tall building and got permission to use his roof.
+With my thermal (FLIR) imager in hand, I climbed onto the roof and asked my assistant to drive by in the Prius.

 Sure enough I was right!

-Looking down I clearly saw the outstanding contrast of the thermal A1 digits on the car.
+Looking down in my thermal imager, I saw clearly the contrast of the thermal A1 digits on the car.

-Regardless if you use a helicopter or UAS thermal imaging sensors, hand held thermal imagers, or thermal weapon sights, the addition of thermal film will make your operations safer.
+Regardless if you use a helicopter or UAS thermal imaging sensors, hand held thermal imagers, or thermal weapon sights, the addition of thermal film will keep you safe and result in smoother operations.

 High Contrast Infrared Thermal Film